-Self build mortgage
+Self build mortgages

 PROCESS BREAKDOWN

-Agricultural restrictions
+Agricultural restriction

 Land with Agricultural restrictions can be considered by self build mortgage lenders (subject to the applicants satisfying the requirements of any restrictions) and subject to valuers comments.
 Borrowers may be required to undertake not to use the land for any agricultural or business purposes.
 Some lenders may offer lower LTVs on these build types and can max at 60%LTV or higher.
 Some borrowers may take a rural bridging loan on these schemes if planning permission has not be granted before the purchase needs to complete.